 Prepping for the Process

-A few days before, go ahead and buy up things that you can eat immediately after getting braces.
+A few days before, go ahead and buy things you can eat immediately after getting braces.
 You need soft foods that you don’t have to chew.
-For about a week, you get to eat nothing but comfort food.
 Common post-braces diets include ice cream, mashed vegetables, purees, soups, smoothies, and yogurt.

 In the Orthodontist’s Chair

-The first thing your orthodontist will do is to insert a cheek retractor into your mouth.
+The first question in how long it takes to get braces is the time to insert a cheek retractor into your mouth.
 It holds open your lips and helps to keep your cheeks away from your teeth, affording a clear view.
 The retractor feels odd, but it’s not painful.
 You look and feel like you’re aiming a fan or a blow dryer straight at your face, however, so don’t let anyone snap any sneaky pictures of you.

 After the conditioner, the orthodontist has to apply an oral adhesive to your teeth.
 The primer is the third substance that’s designed to help the brackets bond to your teeth.
 The adhesive doesn’t have the best taste, but it’s perfectly safe, even if you accidentally swallow some or get it on your tongue.

-Now comes the fun part.
+Now comes the fun part in how long it takes to get braces.
 Cement adhesive goes onto the backs of the braces.
 The orthodontist will then affix the brackets onto your teeth, get rid of any overflowing cement, and dry the rest with the help of a special light.
-At this point, you finally get to take the retractor out of your mouth.
+At this point in how long the process is to get braces, the orthodontist then attaches each bracket to the next one with wires.
+Then you finally get to take the retractor out of your mouth.

-The process of getting braces is relatively painless, but your mouth will likely feel sore for a few days afterward.
+Now that you know how long it takes to get braces, know that the process is relatively painless, but your mouth will likely feel sore for a few days afterward.
 You may experience discomfort for the first week or so.
-It mainly comes from that last adjustment.
+It mainly comes from that last adjustment of the wires.
 Dental wax can soothe sore spots.
 Aspirin or Ibuprofen will work, too, but talk to the doctor first.

-Do you Live Near Las Vegas?
-Find Orthodontic Treatment at Children’s Dentistry
+Find Orthodontic Treatment at Children’s Dentistry of Las Vegas

 So, how long does it take to get braces?
 The process itself takes a couple of hours, at most, but care and maintenance take far longer.